For Freedom, Justice and Survival: Foundation as Civic Initiative "For Freedom, Justice and Survival" (2021–2023)

-Following the resignation of all 10 Serb List MP's in on 7 November 2022, the Kosovo Serb community lost its representatives in the Assembly of Kosovo.
-On 17 November, Serb List MP's were replaced by new MP's, most of whom are from the same party, and by Cvetko Veljković, making ZSPO a parliamentary organization.
-In 2022, Veljković left ZSPO.
+Following the resignation of all 10 Serb List MPs in on 7 November 2022, the Kosovo Serb community lost its representatives in the Assembly of Kosovo.
+On 17 November, the Serb List MPs were replaced by new MPs, most of whom were from the same party, and by Cvetko Veljković, making the GI SPO a parliamentary organization.
+In 2022, Veljković left GI SPO.
+Rasić was subsequently appointed as Minister for Communities and Returns on 1 December 2022.